vidyaranjitha-hosadurga-raviprakash/multi-clocks/README.md

 # multi-clocks

-**multi-clocks app allows to track different timezones with multiple clocks.
+**multi-clocks app is a simple app which allows you to track different timezones with multiple clocks.
 Multi-clocks can support upto n number of digital clocks.**

 **Take a look at [multi-clocks](https://multi-clocks.netlify.app/)**